sakshigangwani/DiceRoll-iOS/README.md

 # DiceRoll-iOS
 🎲 DiceRoll iOS is a simple and interactive iOS app built with Swift that simulates rolling dice.
 Each tap generates a random roll with smooth UI updates — perfect for games, fun, or learning Swift basics.

-**DiceRoll iOS** is a simple and interactive iOS application built using Swift and Xcode.
-It simulates rolling two dice, making it a fun and educational app for beginners learning iOS development.

 ---

 ## ✨ Features